-- if we are unable to attract new customers and expand sales to existing customers our business growth could be slower than we expect and our business may be harmed; - our business and growth depend substantially on customers renewing their subscription agreements with us and any decline in our customer renewals could adversely affect our future operating results; - we have a history of losses in recent periods and we may not be able to generate sufficient revenue to achieve or sustain profitability; - we have experienced rapid growth and organizational change in recent periods and if we fail to manage our growth effectively, we may be unable to execute our business plan; - if we are not able to provide successful enhancements, new features and modifications to our software solutions, our business could be adversely affected; - we derive substantially all of our revenues from a limited number of software solutions, and our future growth is dependent on their success; - if our relationships with technology vendors and business process outsourcers is not successful, our business and growth will be harmed: - if our security controls are breached or unauthorized or inadvertent access to customer data is otherwise obtained, our software solutions may be perceived as insecure, we may lose existing customers or fail to attract new customers, and we may incur significant liabilities; - interruptions or performance problems associated with our software solutions, platform and technology may adversely affect our business and operating results; and - if our software contains serious errors or defects, we may lose revenue and market acceptance and may incur costs to defend or settle product liability claims.
+- if we are unable to attract new customers and expand sales to existing customers our business growth could be slower than we expect and our business may be harmed; - our business and growth depend substantially on customers renewing their subscription agreements with us and any decline in our customer renewals could adversely affect our future operating results; - we have a history of losses in recent periods and we may not be able to generate sufficient revenue to achieve or sustain profitability; - we have experienced rapid growth and organizational change in recent periods and if we fail to manage our growth effectively, we may be unable to execute our business plan; - if we are not able to provide successful enhancements, new features and modifications to our software solutions, our business could be adversely affected; - we derive substantially all of our revenues from a limited number of software solutions, and our future growth is dependent on their success; - if our relationships with technology vendors and business process outsourcers is not successful, our business and growth will be harmed; - if our security controls are breached or unauthorized access to customer data is otherwise obtained, our software solutions may be perceived as insecure, we may lose existing customers or fail to attract new customers, and we may incur significant liabilities; - interruptions or performance problems associated with our software solutions, platform and technology may adversely affect our business and operating results; and - if our software contains serious errors or defects, we may lose revenue and market acceptance and may incur costs to defend or settle product liability claims.

-Investment by Silver Lake Sumeru and Iconiq
+Investment by Silver Lake and Iconiq

 We operated as BlackLine Systems, Inc., which we refer to as the "Predecessor," from 2001 until September 2013.
-On September 3, 2013, BlackLine, Inc., which we refer to as the "Successor," acquired BlackLine Systems, Inc. in connection with an investment by Silver Lake Sumeru and Iconiq, which we refer to as the "Acquisition."
+On September 3, 2013, BlackLine, Inc., which we refer to as the "Successor," acquired BlackLine Systems, Inc. in connection with an investment by Silver Lake and Iconiq, which we refer to as the "Acquisition."
 The Successor was created for the sole purpose of acquiring the Predecessor and had no prior operations.
-We refer to Silver Lake Sumeru and Iconiq collectively as our "Investors" and, in connection with the Acquisition, our Investors obtained a controlling interest in us.
+We refer to Silver Lake and Iconiq collectively as our "Investors" and, in connection with the Acquisition, our Investors obtained a controlling interest in us.

-After giving effect to this offering, our Investors will beneficially own approximately 58.0% of our issued and outstanding common stock or 56.5% of our issued and outstanding common stock (assuming full exercise of the underwriters' option to purchase additional shares).
-Certain entities affiliated with Iconiq have indicated an interest in purchasing up to an aggregate of 825,000 shares of our common stock in this offering at the initial public offering price.
-If these affiliates purchase all of these shares, following this offering our Investors will beneficially own approximately 59.7% of our issued and outstanding common stock or 58.2% of our issued and outstanding common stock (assuming full exercise of the underwriters' option to purchase additional shares).
-The majority of the remaining issued and outstanding common stock, after giving effect to this offering, will be beneficially owned by Therese Tucker, our Chief Executive Officer, and Mario Spanicciati, our Chief Marketing Officer.
-Therese Tucker and Mario Spanicciati will beneficially own approximately 12.9% and 9.0% of our issued and outstanding common stock, respectively, or 12.6% and 8.7% of our issued and outstanding common stock (assuming full exercise of the underwriters' option to purchase additional shares), respectively.
+After giving effect to this offering, our Investors will beneficially own approximately % of our issued and outstanding common stock or % of our issued and outstanding common stock (assuming full exercise of the underwriters' option to purchase additional shares).
+The majority of the remaining issued and outstanding common stock, after giving effect to this offering, will be beneficially owned by Therese Tucker, our Chief Executive Officer, and Mario Spanicciati, our Chief Strategy Officer.
+Therese Tucker and Mario Spanicciati will beneficially own approximately % and % of our issued and outstanding common stock, respectively, or % and % of our issued and outstanding common stock, respectively, or % and % of our issued and outstanding common stock, respectively.
 We refer to our Investors, Therese Tucker and Mario Spanicciati collectively as our "Principal Stockholders."